⚠️ NZIFDA Position Statement

 Isuzu Motors

-NZIFDA Approved Extraction Methods
+NZIFDA Approved Fuel Removal Methods

 Based on manufacturer-prescribed procedures, NZIFDA recognises the following methods: